gkontogiannhs/mdds/README.md

 ### Requirements
 This implementation requires Python 3.x.

+# Trees
 ## 2D Range Tree
-This repository contains a Python implementation of a 2D range tree, along with a simple example usage.
-A 2D range tree is a data structure that can be used for efficient range searching in two-dimensional space.
-It's implemented using 1D range trees, one built on the x-coordinates and one built on the y-coordinates.
+A 2D range tree is a data structure that can be used for efficient range searching in two-dimensional space.The tree is constructed using a modified form of the k-d tree algorithm, where each node in the tree represents a split in the data along one of the two dimensions.
+Additionally, each node also contains a 1D range tree of the data points that fall within its region, to allow for efficient searches along the other dimension.
 The RangeTree1D class is implemented as a binary search tree where the nodes represent points and each node has a left and a right child representing the points that are less than or greater than the point at the node, respectively.

-### Implementation details
-The RangeTree2D class has three main methods:

-- __init__(self, points): The constructor for the class.
-Takes a list of points in 2D space represented as tuples of x, y coordinates.

-- _build_tree(self, points, depth): A recursive method that builds the 2D range tree.
-Takes a list of points and the current depth of the tree.

-- range_search(self, query, depth): A method that queries the tree and finds all points that lie within a specified range.
-Takes a tuple representing the range in (xmin, xmax, ymin, ymax) format and the current depth of the tree.

 ### Usage
 To use the 2D range tree, you can create an instance of the RangeTree2D class and pass in a list of points in 2D space:
 ```
 points = [(1, 2), (3, 4), (5, 6), (7, 8), (9, 10)]
+# You can also create your own type of point as long as it's attributes can be indexed: x, y, payload = point[0], point[1], point[2]
 tree = RangeTree2D(points)
 ```
 You can then use the range_search method to query the tree and find all points that lie within a specified range:
 ```
-result = tree.range_search((2, 6, 3, 8))
+x_range, y_range = (2, 6), (3, 8)
+results = tree.range_search(x_range, y_range)
 print(result)  # [(3, 4), (5, 6)]
 ```